Cian-Chambliss/helpserver/README.md

  - source : (required) the path that will be recursed to create a table of contents & manifest files.
  - generated : (required) the path into which the generated table of contents files will be put.
+ - useGit : (optional) when a refresh is done, a pull (using git) will be done on a previously cloned git repository.
+  * Caveat: to use this feature, you will need to add the dependency { "nodegit" : ">0.0.0" } to the package.json file for the project.  nodegit is not included by default as there are problems installing it on some platforms.
+ - repoSource : (optional) Path to repository - may be underneath of inside the help source.
  - ignoreItems : (optional) a list of folder names to ignore when recursing the source folder.
  - search : (optional) if search feature is to be used, this becomes required.
    * provider : (required) currently only provider implemented is 'ellasticsearch'